Building Intelligence and Strength in the Feet and Legs for Stability and Grounding

 “TATRA STHITAU YATNO’BHYĀSAH”

-“Practice is the effort to be stable in open attention” – Yoga Sutra 1.13
+Practice is the effort to be stable in open attention.

-• Supta Tadasana (reclined mountain) with a block between thighs and heels on wall Lie on your back, straighten your legs and press your heels against a wall.
-As you press your heels to the wall pay special attention to pressing all 4 corners of the foot while at the same time lifting the medial (inner) arch of the foot towards the inner knee.
+• Supta Tadasana (reclined mountain) with a block between thighs and heels on the wall Lie on your back, straighten your legs and press your heels against a wall.
+As you press your heels to the wall, pay special attention to pressing all four corners of the foot while at the same time lifting the medial (inner) arch of the foot towards the inner knee.
 Place the block between your thighs and squeeze the block with the inner thighs.
 Engage your quadriceps (front thighs) as if you were standing.
 Align the rest of your body by sliding your upper buttock muscles towards your heels and your scapula (shoulder blades) down your back.
 Continue to activate the feet!

 • Tadasana/Samasthiti (mountain or equal standing) with a block between big toes – Stand with feet parallel.
 Press the center heel to the floor.
 Feel the outer edge of the big toe and the outer edge of the little toe.
-Squeeze the block between the 2 big toes and lift the medial (inner) arches and inner seam of the leg.
+Squeeze the block between the two big toes and lift the leg’s medial (inner) arches and inner seam.
 Align the rest of your body by standing tall.

 I hope these suggestions inspire more movement, circulation, and vitality in your feet and legs!
-Remember as your practice becomes more refined greater subtlety shows up for exploration!
+Remember, as your practice becomes more refined, greater subtlety shows up for exploration!
 Can you feel all 33 joint articulations in your feet? 😉

 Mindful Yin Yoga Foundations Teacher Training